 Source: Burrows Lab

 Dr. Coombes works on understanding the relationship between pathogenic bacteria and their hosts, and how this relationship changes biologically and physiologically with respect to pathology and immunology.
 His lab in particular has a special interest in GI tract diseases.

-Source: Brian Coombes
+Source: Coombes Lab

 The Doble lab studies stem cells, including cell signaling, differentiation, live-cell imaging, and targeted gene manipulation.

 The Gupta lab identifies novel molecular markers through examination of the cellular genome.